kari/shareable-codes/README.md

 ## How to run

-If you have `npm` installed just run `npm run serve` and the javascript version is available at http://localhost:9090/
+If you have `yarn` installed just run `yarn run serve` and the javascript version is available at http://localhost:9090/

 If you have Docker installed, you can build and run the image instead